GraceMwende/Quotes-Ng/README.md

 --see Quotes created before

-- Vote on whether they are inspirational or note -Delete a quote
+- Vote on whether they are inspirational or note
+- Delete a quote
-  -Create a quote
+- Create a quote
-  -Highlight quote with the highest upvotes
+- Highlight quote with the highest upvotes

+## Known Bugs

+Background image of the form not visible on deployment

 ## Setup/Installation Requirements